How to get a mortgage working in the cannabis industry

 When your income isn’t counted, your debt-to-income ratio goes up.
 That makes it harder to qualify for a loan or borrow enough to buy the home you want.

-At NewCastle Home Loans, we do things differently.
-We count cannabis income.
-If you work for a licensed cannabis business in Illinois or Florida, we can help you secure a conventional mortgage with a competitive rate and a low down payment, just like any other qualified buyer.
+We can help you secure a conventional mortgage with a competitive rate and a low down payment, just like any other qualified buyer.

 Conventional loans, offered by private lenders, tend to be more flexible.
 Fannie Mae, for example, permits cannabis income if it's legal under state law and properly documented.
 However, many lenders still avoid it due to concerns about federal regulations and potential legal risks.

-At NewCastle Home Loans, we understand the challenges you face.
-We accept cannabis income for conventional mortgages in Illinois and Florida.
-If you're a W-2 employee with no ownership stake in a cannabis business, we can help you get approved with competitive rates and low down payments.
+NewCastle Home Loans accepts cannabis income for conventional mortgages in Illinois and Florida.
+If you're a W-2 employee with no ownership stake in a cannabis business, we can help you get approved with a competitive rate and low down payment.

 "Helped me out when my other mortgage lender fell through halfway into closing because I work in the marijuana industry."

-Can You Get an FHA, VA, or USDA Loan with Cannabis Income?
+Can I get an FHA, VA, or USDA loan with cannabis income?

-These programs follow federal guidelines, and since cannabis remains illegal at the federal level, income from the cannabis industry is considered ineligible.
+These government-backed programs follow federal guidelines.
+Because marijuana remains illegal at the federal level, any earnings from the cannabis industry, whether from ownership or employment, are considered ineligible income.

 FHA Loans → No

-Insured by the Federal Housing Administration, these loans are designed for buyers with lower credit scores or smaller down payments.
-However, they require income to be legally derived under federal law, excluding cannabis-related earnings.
+Insured by the Federal Housing Administration, FHA loans help buyers with lower credit scores or smaller down payments.
+But they require income to be legal under federal law, which excludes cannabis-related earnings.

 VA Loans → No

-Guaranteed by the Department of Veterans Affairs, VA loans are available to eligible veterans and military members.
-While veterans can obtain a Certificate of Eligibility, using income from the cannabis industry for loan qualification is problematic due to federal restrictions.
+Guaranteed by the Department of Veterans Affairs, VA loans are available to eligible veterans and service members.
+While you can still obtain a Certificate of Eligibility, you cannot use cannabis income to qualify.
 See "The VA Home Loan and Marijuana-Derived Income."

 USDA Loans → No

-Backed by the U.S. Department of Agriculture, these loans help buyers in rural areas with moderate to low incomes.
-Like FHA and VA loans, USDA loans require income to be legal under federal law, making cannabis income ineligible.
+Backed by the U.S. Department of Agriculture, USDA loans help buyers in rural areas.
+Like FHA and VA loans, USDA loans require income to be legal under federal law, making cannabis earnings ineligible.

-Even if you own a small percentage of the company, earn a W-2 salary, and don’t take self-employment income, lenders often classify you as self-employed.
+Even if you own a small percentage of the company, earn a W-2 salary, and do not take self-employment income, most lenders, including us, will classify you as self-employed.

-If you’re self-employed in the cannabis industry, your mortgage options are limited.
+If you’re self-employed in the cannabis industry or own part of a cannabis business, your mortgage choices are limited.

 Requirements for a cannabis mortgage at NewCastle Home Loans